starjad590/Thesis/README.md

 I use entity framework to access the database and fluent results as the return of the endpoints.

-I opted for sql server simply because i already had one set up in my own docker container
+I opted for sql server simply because I already had one set up in my own docker container